 After the request for homologation has been received by the chair of the USSA Alpine Courses Working Group, the chair will appoint an inspector.
-The inspector immediately contacts the applicant about the time for his inspection.
-The inspector will receive four copies, or a pdf copy, of the homologation papers before his inspection.
-After his inspection, he writes his inspection report and marks the required improvements in red on the course plan.
-After checking all other documents, he sends the complete set of documents to the chair of the USSA Alpine Courses Working Group.
+The inspector promptly contacts the applicant about the time for the inspection.
+The inspector will request a copy of the required documentation part of the inspection package.
+After the inspection, he/she writes the inspection report, noting any required improvements, marking these on the course plan.
+After checking all other documents, he/she sends the complete set of documents to the chair of the USSA Alpine Courses Working Group.
 The latter will examine and ratify them and send a copy and a certificate to each of the following:

-- the USSA office
+- · the USSA office

 - the applicant

-- · the inspector
+- the inspector

+Normally, initial inspections of a course should be done in the summer or fall.
 It is left to the discretion of the inspector to decide whether, in addition to the summer inspection, a second inspection in winter will be necessary in consideration of different conditions in winter.
-This applies especially to safety regulations and the placing of nets.
+This applies especially to protection recommendations and the placing of nets and other devices.
+Rehomologations, when there are no changes made, may be done on-snow.